-Census figures from 2018 showed Kaipara is one of fastest growing districts in terms of population growth in NZ.
+Census figures from 2018 showed Kaipara is one of fastest growing districts in terms of population growth in New Zealand.
 The Census data for population in 2018 was 22,869.
-The forecast shows the population rising from 24,600 in 2021 to 28,524 in 2031.
+The forecast shows the population rising from 24,600 in 2021 to 28,524 in 2031 (projecting an additional 3,924 in population).

-The good news for Kaipara is that more people are moving to the District, primarily as a result of the close proximity of Auckland and the lifestyle opportunities.
+The good news for Kaipara is that more people are moving to the District.
+This is primarily a result of the District's close proximity to Auckland and the lifestyle opportunities.
 As part of the Council's District Plan Review Council developed spatial plans after discussion with the community.
 These are blueprints for various towns in our District, plans as to what areas should be allocated for development, which in turn provides guidance for the district plan review.